Shabazz Napier: Zenit Saint Petersburg (2021–2022)

 On July 19, 2021, Napier agreed on a one-year deal with Russian club Zenit Saint Petersburg.
 On February 27, 2022, he unilaterally terminated contract with Zenit, citing Russia's aggression on Ukraine as the reason.

-Capitanes de Ciudad de México (2022–2023)
+Mexico City Capitanes (2022–2023)

-On November 4, 2022, Napier was named to the opening night roster for the Capitanes de Ciudad de México.
+On November 4, 2022, Napier was named to the opening night roster for the Mexico City Capitanes.

-Olimpia Milano (2023–present)
+Olimpia Milano (2023)

 On January 28, 2023, he signed with Olimpia Milano of the Italian Lega Basket Serie A (LBA).

+Crvena zvezda (2023)

+On July 16, 2023, Napier signed a two-year deal with Serbian powerhouse Crvena zvezda.
+His brief time in Serbia was marked by numerous controversies and extremely poor play, with many media sources eventually pointing out that Napier used various tricks and excuses to effectively place himself on a sabbatical leave during which he refused to play against any other prospective team that might hire him in the future.
+In December of the same year, he had a public fallout with new head coach Ioannis Sfairopoulos and fell out of the rotation.
+Eventually he was released from his contract on the condition that he signs only with his former club Olimpia Milano.

+Return to Olimpia Milano (2023–2024)

+On December 21, 2023, Napier signed back with Olimpia Milano under coach Ettore Messina.

+Bayern Munich (2024–2025)

+On September 4, 2024, Napier signed with Bayern Munich of the German Basketball Bundesliga (BBL) and the EuroLeague.
+On August 17, 2025, Napier parted ways with the German club.

 National team career

 Napier's mother and manager, Carmen Velásquez, is Puerto Rican, which made him directly eligible to represent Puerto Rico under FIBA regulations.

 On February 19, 2012, it was announced that following formal meetings with personnel of the Puerto Rican Basketball Federation, he had presented the required documentation and agreed to join the Puerto Rico national basketball team's practice for its next tournament, the 2012 Centrobasket.

 This tournament served as qualifier for the 2013 FIBA Americas Tournament.
 He did not participate in the 2012 Centrobasket due to injury.

 In December 2013, the then Puerto Rico men's national basketball team coach Paco Olmos held a meeting with Napier and Velásquez, where his program was explained.
 The coach referred to this meeting as "constructive" and later noted that both sides kept good communication.

 When questioned about the possibility of joining Puerto Rico in 2014, Napier responded by saying "I would love to go and have that experience.
 It would be something unique and that will definitely help my game for the goals I have set.
 It will be an honor. [...]
 Everything I am today as a player, I owe to [UCONN].
 And as a person, to the education of my mother, who would be proud if I play for Puerto Rico."